mcneel/developer.rhino3d.com/_guide_topics/cpp/fpu_issues.md

 ON_FPU_AfterSloppyCall();
 ```

-In doing this, we don't loose any information about exceptions in our own code and we don't get pestered about exceptions we can't do anything about.
+In doing this, we don't lose any information about exceptions in our own code and we don't get pestered about exceptions we can't do anything about.
 (Note, if you are calling something that may run the .NET JIT, then use `ON_FPU_AfterDotNetJITUse` instead of `ON_FPU_AfterSloppyCall`).

 Also, the following error occurs when a serious divide by zero, overflow, or invalid operation happened sometime before the call to `ON_FPU_BeforeSloppyCall`: